rkayakr/sbitx/README.md

 The files here are to designed to replace the sBitx application and work on the default, 32 bit (stock) sBitx as shipped and the modified, 64 bit version provided in the *Releases* section.

-The stand-alone version of sBitx toolbox for 32 bit is available [HERE](https://github.com/drexjj/sBITX-toolbox)
+The stand-alone version of sBitx toolbox for 32 bit (original version from HF Signals) is available [HERE](https://github.com/drexjj/sBITX-toolbox)

 The stand-alone version of sBitx toolbox for 64 bit is available [HERE](https://github.com/drexjj/sBITX-toolbox64)